weecology/lab-manual/Portal-Site-Log.md

 - November 2016 - Weather station collecting data

-- August 2016 - new weather station erected, but not yet collecting data
+- August 2016 - New weather station erected, but not yet collecting data

 - June 2016 - First new spectab caught in a while (EMC, Plot 11)